 - 4.g) Where unclaimed credits are held within the Council's accounts, they may be considered for writing on.
-Where this happens, a write-on request form shall be prepared detailing: - (i) name and address of the account holder - (ii) value of the credit - (iii) service that the credit relates to - (iv) reasons why the credit should be written on. - 4.h) The write-on request form must be signed by the relevant Head of Service and supported by appropriate working papers.
+Where this happens and the value of the write on is £1000 or higher, a write-on request form shall be prepared detailing: - (i) name and address of the account holder - (ii) value of the credit - (iii) service that the credit relates to - (iv) reasons why the credit should be written on. - 4.h) The write-on request form must be signed by the relevant Head of Service and supported by appropriate working papers.
 The request will be considered and determined by the Section 151 Officer. - 4.i) All write-off and write-on paperwork shall be retained for such period of time as required by the Document Retention Schedule for Dacorum Borough Council.